 Tools for Encouraging Your ADHD Child

-Thankfully, there are therapeutic techniques that any parent can use to counteract negative self-talk, help a child release stress and to feel happier.
-These include positive reinforcement, relaxation and guided imagery.
+Thankfully, there are therapeutic techniques that any parent can use to counteract negative self-talk, help a child release stress, and feel happier.
+These include positive reinforcement, relaxation, and guided imagery.

-- Try to “catch” your child doing something good and compliment him.
-ADHD kids are often the first to offer a solution and always ready to jump in and help.
+Kids with ADHD are often the first to offer a solution and always ready to jump in and help.
 When we begin to see the gifts in our children, our world and theirs can completely turn around.
 Positive reinforcement helps your child heighten his self-esteem because he begins to focus on what he is doing right, rather than constantly being forced to look at what he does “wrong.”